 Evan Hunter Stanton, PhD student

-I am originally from the United States, where I began my research career as an undergraduate at the University of Wisconsin at Madison under Dr. Catherine Marler.
-My academic path took me to Germany, where I obtained my master’s degree at the University of Regensburg under the collaborative mentorship of Dr. Maiken Nedergaard at the University of Copenhagen.
+I am originally from the United States, where I began my research career as an undergraduate at the University of Wisconsin at Madison in the animal behavior-oriented lab of Dr. Catherine Marler.
+From there, I conducted a neurodegeneration-focused internship with Dr. Sally Temple, where I contributed to organoid experiments at the Neural Stem Cell Institute in Rensselaer, New York.
+My academic path then took me to Germany, where I obtained my master’s degree at the University of Regensburg under Dr. Mark Greenlee, as well as under the collaborative mentorship of Dr. Maiken Nedergaard at the University of Copenhagen.
 Through my studies, I have developed a passion for systemic neuroscience and acute insults of the central nervous system.
-I joined the Tiedt lab to continue this pursuit, and to explore the role of circulating biomarkers in the setting of ischemic stroke.
+I joined the Tiedt Lab to continue this pursuit, and to explore the role of circulating biomarkers in the setting of ischemic stroke.
 When I am active outside the lab, I enjoy hiking and playing squash.
 However, when relaxing at home, I enjoy reading on mythology in early civilizations, as well as writing poetry.

 Sonja Ametsbichler, MD student

 I come from a small town near munich and moved to the city in 2015 when I started studying medicine at the Ludwig-Maximilians-University.
 In February 2020 I joined the research group as MD Student.
 I appreciate the combination of working in a scientific environment but also having contact with real patients and experiencing everyday clinical practice.
 When I’m not working, I enjoy cooking, literature and outside activities like hiking and running.